cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/using-secrets.md

 ### Updating a secret

-#### Updating a non-hidden secret
+#### Updating a secret with a shown value

 * Updating the secret's value and visibility or deleting the secret is allowed according to the user roles and the visibility of the secret.
-* Updating the secret to be hidden-value is only allowed to the user who created it, tenant managers and sys-admins.
+* Updating the secret to hide the value is only allowed to the user who created it, tenant managers and sys-admins.

-#### Updating a hidden-value secret
+#### Updating a secret with a hidden value

-Only the creator of the secret, a sys-admin or a tenant manager of the secret's tenant can see, update or delete the hidden-value secret (unlike a non-hidden secret which other users in the tenant can also update or delete).
+Only the creator of the secret, a sys-admin or a tenant manager of the tenant the secret is stored on can see, update or delete the secret with a hidden value (unlike a secret with a shown value which other users in the tenant can also update or delete).

 ### Creating a secret from the CLI